PTO Housing Repair

 The required hole size for the new custom thread was calculated using the following formula...

-To calculate the hole size using this formula, the number 75 was used as the "Desired % Full Thread" factor in this specific repair application.
+When calculating the hole size using this formula, the number "75" was used as the "Desired % Full Thread" factor in this specific repair application.

 In this partial cut-away view, the thread insert is about to be installed in the PTO housing.